SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 Assigns a default value to the asset property.
 If this field is left empty in the asset property, you must enter a value during the asset creation.

 {{< c8y-admon-info>}}
-The default value has to adhere to all validations provided beforehand.
+The default value must adhere to all validations provided beforehand.
 If you selected a property of the type "Text", you can set the **Min length**, **Max length** and/or **RegExp** and the default value must fulfill all set validations.
 {{< /c8y-admon-info>}}

 **Example:**